SkyPenguinLabs/REplay/README.md

 * 11: Find the integer based key used to compare the input license in the GUI.
 * 12: Figure out where the pre-determined login statement is being made.
 This is the statement in which is outputted or drawn onto the GUI before the login button and the input box are rendered.
 * 13: Find the hotkey that is used to exit the menu and kill the current process
+* 14: Crack the login system, do not just make it output that you were logged in

 > Quiz / Questions To Answer For Level 1 <br>